- Online poll of 3,364 college graduates with student loan debt

 In February, we surveyed 513 Americans holding student loan debt.
 In February, Bernie Sanders won by a landslide with 39.77% of the vote.
 Hillary Clinton (23.39%) and Donald Trump (10.52%) finished second and third, respectively.
 In addition, we found that student loan borrowers believe that student loan debt is a bigger threat to the United States than ISIS.

 Our goal was to identify who student loan borrowers wanted to win the Presidential election.
-Student loan debt has become an increasingly popular issue among candidates.
+Student loan policy has become an increasingly popular point of discussion among candidates.

 After all, there are now over 43 million Americans with student loan debt.
 Candidates on both sides of the aisle are vying for approval from Millennials.
 Student loans are a path into the hearts and minds of the majority of college graduates.